 - Would I like or need a mix of these methods?

 - How quickly do I want to be able to get an appointment if care is needed?

 Many older adults value the merits of their PCP coming to them, instead of the other way around.
 That’s why some practices offer virtual and at-home visits.
 Imagine your care team visiting in the comfort and convenience of your home — no transportation and downtime needed!

 In addition, there’s considerable benefit when providers can see your home setting.
 They can see the physical logistics of your home and how you go about your everyday life, like those 14 tricky steps to enter your house, or an active home full of grandchildren.
 That’s all-important context that helps PCPs guide care that works best for you.

 The right PCP decision comes down to who will get to know you — the whole you — the best, so you can have the aging experience you want and deserve.

 Patina offers primary care designed specifically for adults 65+.
-Currently available in the Philadelphia 5-county area, we're expanding to the Charlotte region in the summer of 2023.
+Currently available in the Philadelphia 5-county area and ten counties surrounding Charlotte.
+Patina accepts Medicare and most Medicare Advantage plans.